Why Should You Get a Condensing Boiler?

 Advantages of Condensing Boilers

-- Condensing boilers reach the highest energy efficiency (up to 90%)
+- Condensing boiler efficiency is very high (up to 90%)

 - By replacing your boiler you can cut your heating costs by up to £130 a year

 New types of boilers reach higher efficiency rates for many reasons, the main one being that they are all condensing boilers.
 Some argue that the same results can be obtained with a well-maintained regular boiler, but even the most efficient ones tend to lose heat when hot gases escape from the flue.

 Condensing boilers, on the other hand, manage to recover more heat through a larger heat exchanger (or sometimes a secondary exchanger) and by expelling cool gases from the flue.
 These boilers are called 'condensing' because, from time to time, flue gases can get so cool that the gas vapours condense.